Trouble with Next.js app migration

 I found a somewhat hacky fix -- adding a NODE_ENV service variable with an empty string in Railway.
 Would still like to know where the production value comes from though.

-Status changed to Solved evhaus 11 months ago
+Status changed to Solved evhaus about 1 year ago

 Welcome!